 Havana is a must see if you are in Cuba.
 Havana is the enchanting capital city of Cuba where you will take a step back in time to some of Cuba’s best attractions.

 Morro Castle, named after the three biblical Magi, is a fortress guarding the entrance to Havana bay in Havana, Cuba.
 This is an iconic symbol of Havana’s past as this fort dates back to the late 16th century.
+Check out 15 Havana Museums you must see when in Cuba.

 We ended the evening at the world-famous Tropicana Show.
 Havana’s Tropicana is a world-famous cabaret show that is an important part of Cuba’s national heritage.
 The first shows here were performed in 1939 in what was one of many casinos in Havana.
 The nightly show dazzles the audience with dancers and cabaret singers, elaborate costumes, and a large orchestra that plays a full repertoire of tunes in original Cuban rhythms.